-For students studying physical, biological or social sciences, Latin provides the root words for modern sciences, it is the language of law, government and logic and the basis of Western civilisation.
+Latin provides many of the root words for modern sciences, and is the language of law, government and logic.
 It also helps with understanding grammar and learning other languages.
 This beginners' course aims to demonstrate why Latin still plays an important role, and how it can help to develop language skills.
 There is no formal assessment but a certificate is awarded for 80% attendance.

 Times and rooms will be published at the start of the autumn term.